microbiomedata/nmdc-runtime/util/load_testing/README.md

 ## Contents

-- `locustfile.py`: Definitions of tasks that Locust will perform
+- `locustfile.py`: Definitions of the tasks that will be performed by the "simulated users" spawned by Locust
 - `README.md`: This document

 ## Quick start